-A 1031 exchange is a powerful tax-planning tool for rental property owners—as long as investors follow the rules and timeline set by the IRS.
-However, the short timeframe can cause confusion, causing you to miss out on tax benefits and risk fines and penalties.
+A 1031 exchange is a powerful tax-planning tool for rental property owners — as long as investors follow the rules and timeline set by the IRS.
+However, the short timeframe can create confusion, causing you to miss out on tax benefits and risk fines and penalties.

 Understanding the 1031 Exchange